reflectoring/reflectoring.github.io/_posts/2021-02-09-spring-boot-s3.md

   );
 ```

-We simply utilize the client's `waiters()` method and run a `HeadBucketRequest` (similar to the [HTTP head method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD)).
+We simply use the client's `waiters()` method and run a `HeadBucketRequest` (similar to the [HTTP head method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD)).

 As mentioned before, **the name of the S3 bucket has to be globally unique**, so often I end up with rather long or non-human readable bucket names.
-Unfortunately, we can not attach any metadata to the bucket (as opposed to objects).
+Unfortunately, we can't attach any metadata to the bucket (as opposed to objects).
 Therefore, the sample application uses a little lookup table to map human and UI friendly names to globally unique ones.
 This is not required when working with S3, just something to improve the usability.

 <div class="notice success">
- <h4><a href="https://github.com/thombergs/code-examples/tree/master/aws/s3" target="_blank">Sample Application</a>: Creating a Bucket</h4>
+ <h4>Creating a Bucket in the <a href="https://github.com/thombergs/code-examples/tree/master/aws/s3" target="_blank">Sample Application</a></h4>
  <ol>
  <li>Navigate to the <em>Spaces</em> section</li>
  <li>Click on <em>New Space</em></li>